Atharva759/Crypto-Tracker/README.md

 gh repo clone Atharva759/Crypto-Tracker
 ```

+Step 2 : Create your api key from coin gecko & add it to a .env file

-Step 2: Run the following commands
+Step 3 : Run the following commands

 ```
 npm init -y